European Theatre Convention (ETC)’s advocacy continues to bear fruit!

 European Theatre Forum, 11-13 November

-The upcoming European Theatre Forum (ETF) is therefore the first step towards strengthening the sector for the Commission’s new Theatre Initiative.
+The European Theatre Forum (ETF) was therefore the first step towards strengthening the sector for the Commission’s new Theatre Initiative.

 The event – jointly funded by the German Minister of State for Culture and Media, the European Commission and ETC – is a unique opportunity to promote the importance of theatre in Europe, establish a dialogue with policymakers, promote international collaboration, and address the implications of the pandemic.